rails/rails/guides/source/active_record_migrations.md

 end
 ```

 This migration will create a `user_id` column and appropriate index.
+For more `add_reference` options, visit the [API documentation](http://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html#method-i-add_reference).

 There is also a generator which will produce join tables if `JoinTable` is part of the name: